Azure/tech-debt-analytics/docs/index.md

 Read more in [Getting started](docs/getting_started.md)

-## How to implement modernisation analytics within your CI/CD process
+## Implement modernisation analytics within your CI/CD process

 We can run the Azure Migration and Modernisation tooling on the command line to get an understanding of what's needed in a number of ways including JSON for use later and even a HTML dashboard.